 Move a Controller to another zone

-- Select Move in the Actions pane.
+- Select Zone in the left pane.

-Move a VDA to another Site
+Move a VDA to another site

-There are two ways to move a VDA to another Site: using the installer or Citrix policies.
+There are two ways to move a VDA to another site: using the installer or Citrix policies.

-Run the installer and add a Controller, specifying the FQDN (DNS entry) of a Controller in Site 2.
+Run the installer and add a Controller, specifying the FQDN (DNS entry) of a Controller in site 2.

 Specify Controllers in the installer only when the Controllers policy setting is not used.

 The following example moves multiple VDAs between sites.

 Create a policy in site 1 that contains the following settings, then filter the policy to the Delivery Group level to initiate a staged VDA migration between the sites.